What is the definition of hot springs?

 Let us browse the Hot Spring Act, which Onsen Island, Japan established.

-In summary, water and gas (steam) upwelling from the ground can be recognized as a hot spring, only if any conditions described below matches.
+In summary, spring water and gas (steam) can be recognized as a hot spring, only if any conditions described below matches.

 - It is hotter than 77 degrees.